edgio-docs/edgio-docs/src/guides/security/bot_rules.md

             </Callout>

-        2. From the **Valid for (in minutes)** option, type the number of minutes for which our CDN will serve content to a client that solves a browser challenge without requiring an additional browser challenge to be solved.
-Specify a value between 1 and 1,440 minutes.
+        2. From the **Valid for (in seconds)** option, type the number of seconds for which our CDN will serve content to a client that solves a browser challenge without requiring an additional browser challenge to be solved.
+Specify a value between 1 and 1,000,000 seconds.
         3. Serve a custom browser challenge by enabling the **Custom Browser Challenge Page** option and then setting the **Browser Challenge Page Template** option to the desired payload.

     -   **Bot Manager Advanced:** Set up a browser challenge (see above), custom response, or redirect that can be applied to known bots, spoofed bots, and bots detected through rules.